davidberiro/eigenlayer-contracts/docs/core/DelegationManager.md

 *Effects*:
 * The hash of the `Withdrawal` is removed from the pending withdrawals
+* The hash of the `Withdrawal` is removed from the enumerable set of staker queued withdrawals
+* The `Withdrawal` struct is removed from the queued withdrawals
 * If `receiveAsTokens`:
     * See [`StrategyManager.withdrawSharesAsTokens`](./StrategyManager.md#withdrawsharesastokens)
     * See [`EigenPodManager.withdrawSharesAsTokens`](./EigenPodManager.md#eigenpodmanagerwithdrawsharesastokens)